wangcunxiang/Exploring-Generalization-Ability-of-PLMs-on-Arithmetic-and-Logical-Reasoning/README.md

 Metric: Exact Match

-The code can be found in [here](https://github.com/wangcunxiang/Can-PLM-Serve-as-KB-for-CBQA).
+The code used is the same with [this project](https://github.com/wangcunxiang/Can-PLM-Serve-as-KB-for-CBQA).

 ## Citation